Syed Nawab Ali Chowdhury: Author

-Entrance in politics
+Politics

 Meeting room of nawab estate.
 Lord Hardinge met Nawab Ali Chowdhury here.
 The room is decorated like the meeting date.

-He took active part in politics after Partition of Bengal.
-Despite opposition from Hindu Nationalists partition took place and a new province named Bengal and Assam was created.
-Nawab Ali Chowdhury realized for an all Indian Muslim political organization.
-He condemned illiteracy as the cause of Muslim's backwardness.
+He took part in politics after the Partition of Bengal.
+Despite opposition from Hindu Nationalists, a new province named Bengal and Assam was created.
+Chowdhury joined an all-Indian Muslim political organization.
+He condemned illiteracy as the cause of Muslim backwardness.